The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 When most of us think of college scholarships, we imagine a sum of money awarded to students for academic achievement or athletic prowess.
-But some scholarships are awarded for far quirkier reasons — and you may even qualify for some with a little digging.
+But some scholarships are awarded for far quirkier reasons — and you may even qualify.

 While not all options will work for every type of student, these odd scholarships are still worth exploring if you are looking for unique ways to get some college cash.